mjhoffmeister/blog/_jacob_cycle/2024-03-09-jacob-outwits-laban.md

 [2 Kings 23:24](https://biblia.com/bible/esv/2-kings/23/24).[^4] Later, we'll learn of Laban's household gods.
 This suggests that it was by way of his gods that he practiced divination.
 However, Yahweh is the god of gods.
-Any information that Laban divined was ultimately given by Yahweh, and the Jacob story will later portray the defeat of Laban's households gods ([Genesis 31:34-35](https://biblia.com/bible/esv/genesis/31/34-35).)
+Any information that Laban divined was ultimately given by Yahweh, and the Jacob story will later portray the defeat of Laban's household gods ([Genesis 31:34-35](https://biblia.com/bible/esv/genesis/31/34-35).)
 The exodus is framed similarly, with the plagues demonstrating Yahweh's power over Egyptian gods.[^5] After the Israelites cross the Sea of Reeds, Moses and Israel sang a song about God's victory over the gods of Egypt.